Rewarding Employees and Understanding Motivation

 • It must be tailored to the team or individual.

-The cadences we use for rewarding employees must also be calibrated to maintain an appropriate level of tension in the environment.
+Reward cadences must also be calibrated to maintain an appropriate level of tension in the environment.
 This stimulates the desired performance and behaviour as well as sustains the value of the reward.
 All too often the effectiveness of reward systems starts out well enough but degrades over time.
 This can be due to poorly considered metrics, the reward being taken for granted, extended time between rewards being triggered or the goal being unachievable.

 Furthermore, when the reward is distributed equally over a team where some individuals have not contributed as much as others there can arise questions about fairness and equity.